AI

 The Cognitive Framework Behind Agentic Systems

 Unlike generative models that respond to prompts, Agentic AI operates on intent, context, and continuous learning loops.
-The architecture of Agentic AI vs Generative AI systems differs across three critical layers.
+The architectures of Agentic AI and Generative AI systems differ across three critical layers.

 It uses advanced reasoning frameworks such as ReAct (Reason + Act) and Chain of Thought to plan, decide, and adapt in real time.